SHORT ADVANCED PROGRAMME

 Fill in the application form

 A maximum of 40 students will be selected for this programme.
 A minimum of 5 places are reserved for each of the 4 host institutions.
 After that, the remaining 20 places will be distributed by all applicants.
-Selection will always be based on order of submission (first come, first served), although priority will be given to RUN-EU partner students.
+Selection will always be based on the order of submission (first come, first served), although priority will be given to RUN-EU partner students.
 Only after all RUN-EU partner students are placed will external applicants be selected.
 The selection team will also take steps towards ensuring diversity and representativity.